 Any participant who has a grievance should always try first to resolve the problem with the other party concerned.
-If this fails, the complaint should be submitted to the Secretary-General, who will try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action.
+If this fails, the complaint should be submitted to the Secretary-General, who will try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action (Rule 31).

-31. Communication - Good communication between the various Parties and organizations represented at the CITES CoP is one of the keys to its success.
+32. Communication - Good communication between the various Parties and organizations represented at the CITES CoP is one of the keys to its success.
 Ushers are present in the two main meeting rooms to facilitate this.

 When one delegate needs to contact another during one of the sessions, or when an observer needs to get a message to a delegate of a Party, he/she should ask one of the ushers in the meeting room to pass on a message.
-All participants that have downloaded and logged on the CoP17 app will be able to access the contact details of other participants, unless this participant has chosen not to share its contact details on the app.